 Recipe 3 – Candles

-I love candles, and during the winter season, a lot of candles are used.
-Essential oils of pine and mandarin are some of favorites I prefer using in candles.
+I love candles, and during the winter season, I use a lot them.
+Essential oils of pine and mandarin are some of favorites I like using in candle making.

 - A drop of cinnamon